philippekerstens/Group-3/README.md

 ## Part 3: Creation of the dashboard -
 ## Dashboard:
 The layout of the dashboard can be viewed on our google slide presentation deck.

+You can recreate the dashboard locally by first imorting the necessary imports and then running python app.py in the terminal.
+Then copy the localhost web address in the terminal and paste it into a browser to veiw the dashboard.

 ### Technology for the dashboard:
 The dashboard is being created using a flask app that is able to tap into our SQL database.
 One we have acheived a connection to our database, we will be querying the data to use in our interactive map and charts on page 2 and 3 respectively.
 We are using bootsrap and some custom CSS to sylyze the dashboard.
 We are using D3 and javascript to work with and manipulate or data.